Qinyuehu/scotted/source/_posts/2014-03-07-a-better-dynamic-motd.markdown

 Taking a closer look at the Ubuntu */etc/update-motd.d/* files, it was clear to me why the default Ubuntu implementation is so slow - Two reasons, in fact.
-First, text doesn't change frequently is generated every time, such as the hostname banner and the script to display the number of available updates.
+First, text that doesn't change frequently is generated every time, such as the hostname banner and the script to display the number of available updates.
 The latter is horribly slow and something that doesn't need to be checked at *every* login anyway.
 Second, the script for truly dynamic content forks way more